 Breastfeeding tips and tricks ~ Your tips for breastfeeding success

-The first and most important breastfeeding tip, is to attend a breastfeeding class. preferably whilst you are pregnant.
+The first and most crucial breastfeeding tip is to attend a breastfeeding class, preferably while you are pregnant.

 Breastfeed on demand